Are We Actually Grinding Our Teeth into Extinction?

 The reason most modern people need orthodontic help?
 It’s not because our teeth are too big, it’s because our jaws are too small.
 Our ancestors didn’t need braces because their jaws developed wide enough to accommodate all 32 teeth.

 Today, our soft food diets mean our jaws don’t get enough stimulus to grow to their full genetic potential.
-So we end up with:
+So we end up with crowded front teeth, wisdom teeth that don’t fit (all four of mine were impacted, and it hit like a ****), narrow palates, mouth breathing (don’t get me started on my husband’s snoring!), and sleep apnea (okay, I went there!).

-It’s not an aesthetic issue.
-It’s a health issue.
+It’s not an aesthetic issue at this point, it’s a literal health issue.

 Your nose is for breathing.
-Your mouth is for eating, talking, and maybe telling your dog he’s a good boy.
+Your mouth is for eating, talking, and maybe telling your dog he’s a good boy (or girl).
 But thanks to allergies, stress, and poor oral posture, mouth breathing has become the norm.

 And it’s messing up our faces.